Categories

 We’re gonna do some like rock ‘n’ roll cliché bullshit cause you fucking love it!

-Photos by Kristina Kimlickova
+Photos by Kris Kimlickova

 Having released 12 sudio albums, a 23 song set list ensured a mix of the best, and took us on a ride through times.
 Playing all the hits like ‘Iris’ or ‘Name’, as well as songs from their newest album ‘Miracle Pill’, the crowd had a great time through it all.
 Whether it was during the song ‘Black Balloon’ where houndreads of (yes you guessed it) black balloons fell down onto the crowd.
 Or singing ‘You can make it on a wish if you want to’ with the resto of the crowd all over again until you couldn’t help yourself but to feel So Alive.